 The Washington, DC metro area has an extensive bus and subway system run by the Washington Metropolitan Area Transit Authority (WMATA).
 The Metrobus and the Metrorail extend well into Montgomery and Prince George's counties.
 Rides start at \$2.00 for Metrorail and increase in price the farther you go and during rush hour.
 Metrobus costs \$2.00.
 You can find more information here.
 The University of Maryland is located on the green line, College Park/UM stop.
-You can then take the Shuttle-UM or walk about 15 minutes to the campus.
+You can take the Shuttle-UM or walk about 15 minutes to the campus.
+UMD also operates a free commuter shuttle service for students, faculty and staff of the campus.
+You must show a valid UMCP ID to ride.
+The New Rider Guide can be found here.